 9. Flight details (dd/mm/yy):

-10. Airport of arrival:
+10. The airport of arrival:

-11. Purpose of visit (Vacation/Business/Family visit):
+11. The purpose of your visit (Vacation/Business/Family visit):

 After we have your details, please allow three working days before we can send a copy of the letter.
 If you want an express one-day service then add 10$US/person.
-When you have the copy of the letter please see below for how to get a visa on arrival.
+When you have a copy of the letter please see below for how to get a visa on arrival.

 HOW TO GET A VISA ON ARRIVAL